-Under the plan of arrangement in connection with the spin-out of Canfor's pulp and paper business to Canfor Pulp LP, the previously existing "Common Shares" of the Company were redesignated as "Class A Common Shares", the authorized capital of the Company was increased to authorize the issuance of up to 1,000,000,000 new Common Shares and special rights and restrictions were added to the redesignated Class A Common Shares.
-As part of the arrangement, each Canfor shareholder received one Common Share and 0.1 Fund Units of Canfor Pulp Income Fund (the "Fund") in exchange for each Class A Common Share held by them and all of the outstanding Class A Common Shares were then cancelled by the Company.
-Upon completion of the spin-out, Canfor shareholders owned all of the issued and outstanding Common Shares and all of the issued and outstanding Fund Units and the authorized capital of the Company were subsequently reduced to delete the 1,000,000,000 Class A Common Shares, none of which were then issued and outstanding.
+On July 1, 2006, under the plan of arrangement (the "2006 Arrangement") in connection with the spin-out of Canfor's pulp and paper business to Canfor Pulp LP, the previously existing "Common Shares" of the Company were redesignated as "Class A Common Shares", the authorized capital of the Company was increased to authorize the issuance of up to 1,000,000,000 new Common Shares and special rights and restrictions were added to the redesignated Class A Common Shares.
+As part of the 2006 Arrangement, each Canfor shareholder received one Common Share and 0.1 units of the Fund in exchange for each Class A Common Share held by them and all of the outstanding Class A Common Shares were then cancelled by the Company.
+Upon completion of the spin-out, Canfor shareholders owned all of the issued and outstanding Common Shares and all of the issued and outstanding units of the Fund and the authorized capital of the Company was subsequently reduced to delete the 1,000,000,000 Class A Common Shares, none of which were then issued and outstanding.

-Under a plan of arrangement (the "Arrangement") approved by unitholders of Canfor Pulp LP on April 27, 2010, the Fund converted into a dividend paying public corporation named Canfor Pulp Products Inc. ("CPPI").
+On April 27, 2010, under the 2010 Arrangement approved by unitholders of Canfor Pulp LP, the Fund converted into a dividend paying public corporation named Canfor Pulp Products Inc. ("CPPI").
 The conversion was completed effective January 1, 2011.
-Under the Arrangement, unitholders of the Fund received, for each unit of the Fund held, one common share of CPPI.
+Under the 2010 Arrangement, unitholders of the Fund received, for each unit of the Fund held, one common share of CPPI.